toddknutson/software_tips/tmux/readme.md

 ### Ideal use-cases for `tmux` on MSI:

-* Starting an interactive PBS job on a compute node.
+* Starting an interactive SLURM job on a compute node.
 This gives you the benefit of using compute resources and being able to detach/attach to your active session.
 Like any other interactive job, request only the walltime needed to complete your tasks.
-Tmux will keep your session alive, but when your PBS job walltime ends, the prompt will return to the login node.
+Tmux will keep your session alive, but when your SLURM job walltime ends, the prompt will return to the login node.
-* Launching and monitoring batch PBS jobs.
+* Launching and monitoring batch SLURM jobs.
 * Browsing the filesystem.
 * Viewing or editing scripts (split panes are great for this).
 * Pushing/pulling from GitHub.